 Belgrove 1939

-In the living and dining rooms, we introduced bright, playful colors, textures and vintage elements to create spaces that feel cheerful yet collected.
+In the living and dining rooms, we introduced bright, playful colors and vintage elements to create spaces that feel cheerful yet collected.
 Custom built-ins provide ample storage while supporting everyday family life and entertaining.
 The kitchen layout was reworked to improve flow and functionality.
 The terracotta hex tile flooring and built-in banquette create a dynamic feeling with layers of color and texture.

 Photos by Kara Mercer